Schur-Sergeev duality for Ariki-Koike algebras: Introduction

-Combining the Schur-Weyl duality established Sergeev and Berele--Regev and ideas of Serganova \cite{Serganova-88}, Brundan and Kujiwa \cite{BK} obtained a new proof of the Mullineux conjecture, which was first conjectured by Mullineux in \cite{Mullineux} and proved by Ford and Kleshchev in \cite{Ford-Kleshchev}.
+Combining the Schur-Sergeev duality established Sergeev and Berele--Regev and ideas of Serganova \cite{Serganova-88}, Brundan and Kujiwa \cite{BK} obtained a new proof of the Mullineux conjecture, which was first conjectured by Mullineux in \cite{Mullineux} and proved by Ford and Kleshchev in \cite{Ford-Kleshchev}.
 Very recently, based on their study on the polynomial representations of the quantum (super) hyperalgebra associated with the quantum enveloping superalgebra of $\mathfrak{gl}(k|\ell)$, Du et al. \cite{DLZ} present a new proof of the quantum version of the Mullineux conjecture for Hecke algebra of type $A$, which was first proved by Brundan \cite{B-98} along Kleshchev's classical works.
-Thus it would be very interesting to reinterpret the Mullineux involution for cyclotomic Hecke algebra \cite{Jacon-L} via representation theory of cyclotomic $q$-Schur superalgebras, which is our last motivation of this paper.
+Thus it would be very interesting to reinterpret the Mullineux involution for Ariki-Koike algebra \cite{Jacon-L} via representation theory of cyclotomic $q$-Schur superalgebras, which is our last motivation of this paper.
 Furthermore, one might expect that this interpretation would helpful to understand Dudas and Jacon's work \cite{Dudas-Jacon} and to enhance our understanding on wall-crossing functors for representations of rational Cherednik algebras introduced by Losev in \cite{Losev}.
-We hope to deal with this issue in the future.

 This paper is organized as follows.
 We begin in Section~\ref{Sec:Quantum-superalgebras} with the definition of quantized enveloping superalgebra and its vector representations, and fix some combinatoric notations.
-Section~\ref{Sec:Sign-q-reps} devotes to introduce the sign $q$-permutation representation of cyclotomic Hecke algebras on tensor product of superspace.
-Finally, we establish the super Schur-Weyl duality between the quantum superalgebra $U(\fg)$ and cyclotomic Hecke algebras in last section.
+Section~\ref{Sec:Sign-q-reps} devotes to introduce the sign $q$-permutation representation of Ariki-Koike algebras on tensor product of superspace.
+Finally, we establish the Schur-Sergeev duality between the quantum superalgebra $U(\fg)$ and the Ariki-Koike algebras in last section.

 Throughout the paper, we assume that $\mathbb{K}=\mathbb{C}(q,\bq)$ the field of rational function in indeterminates $q$ and $\bq=(Q_1, \ldots, Q_m)$.
 For fixed non-negative $k,\ell$ with $k+\ell>0$, we define the parity function $i\mapsto \overline{i}$ by Assume that $k_1, \ldots, k_m$, $\ell_1, \ldots, \ell_m$ are non-negative integers satisfying $\sum_{i=1}^mk_i=k$, $\sum_{i=1}^m\ell_i=\ell$ and denote by $\bk=(k_1, \ldots, k_m)$, $\bl=(\ell_1, \ldots, \ell_m)$.
 For $i=1, \ldots, m$, we define $d_i=\sum_{j\leq i}k_j+\ell_j$.